Estimator: Asymptotic normality

-In this formulation V/n can be called the asymptotic variance of the estimator.
-However, some authors also call V the asymptotic variance.
+In this formulation $V/n$ can be called the asymptotic variance of the estimator.
+However, some authors also call $V$ the asymptotic variance.

-Note that convergence will not necessarily have occurred for any finite "n", therefore this value is only an approximation to the true variance of the estimator, while in the limit the asymptotic variance (V/n) is simply zero.
-To be more specific, the distribution of the estimator t_{n} converges weakly to a dirac delta function centered at $\theta$.
+Note that convergence will not necessarily have occurred for any finite $n$, therefore this value is only an approximation to the true variance of the estimator, while in the limit the asymptotic variance $V/n$ is simply zero.
+In particular, the distribution of the estimator $t_n$ converges weakly to a dirac delta function centered at $\theta$.

-The central limit theorem implies asymptotic normality of the sample mean $\bar X$ as an estimator of the true mean.
+Under mild conditions on the distribution of the data, the central limit theorem implies asymptotic normality of the sample mean $\bar X$ as an estimator of the true mean.

 More generally, maximum likelihood estimators are asymptotically normal under fairly weak regularity conditions — see the asymptotics section of the maximum likelihood article.
 However, not all estimators are asymptotically normal; the simplest examples are found when the true value of a parameter lies on the boundary of the allowable parameter region.